Temporary gentlemen: Reception and integration into the army

 By 1918 there were many men holding commissions who would never have been granted a Territorial Force commission, let alone one in the regular army, in 1914.
 It has been estimated that only a quarter of all officers who served during the war were drawn from the traditional officer class.
 The working class accounted for between 15 and 20 per cent of the officer corps and the remainder were drawn from the lower-middle class.
 Of the 144,000 officers demobilised at the war's end (the majority of whom held temporary commissions) it was found that 60 per cent came from clerical, commercial, educational or professional lines of work.
-Indeed, almost every industry of the country had contributed at least one officer: 7,739 came from the railway industry, 1,016 were coal miners, 638 were fishermen, 266 were warehousemen or porters, 213 were bootmakers, 168 were navvies, 148 were carters and 20 were slate miners.
-Even when considering the select few who had been awarded regular army commissions there was a notable shift towards the central and lower-middle classes.
+Indeed, almost every industry of the country had contributed at least one officer: 7,739 came from the railways, 1,016 were coal miners, 638 were fishermen, 266 were warehousemen or porters, 213 were bootmakers, 168 were navvies, 148 were carters and 20 were slate miners.
+Even when considering the select few who had been awarded regular army commissions there was a notable shift towards the middle and lower-middle classes.